 In Flanders Fields

-A new long term project, that I want to work on and actually just started is the Great War.
-This war, as all other wars, was a real disaster.
+A new long term project, that I started to work on is the Great War.
+Regretfully, due to Covid-19, the project is temporarily on hold.
+The Great War, as all other wars, was a real disaster.
 So many people lost their lives.
 It was a dirty catastrophic war.
 Just some figures to get an understanding of the magnitude of how terrible it all was: 64 million soldiers took up their weapons, 10 million died.
 The four years resulted in 40 million people that were wounded and injured.

 I live not too far away from the battlefields of this war, in Belgium.
 I made a first day trip in February 2019 around Ieper.
 I want to go back more often in order to to have a better understanding of what happened and pay a tribute to the people that lost their precious lives.

 In Flanders Fields the poppies blow - Between the crosses, row on row - That mark our place; and in the sky - The larks, still bravely singing, fly - Scarce head amid the guns below. - We are the dead.
 Short days ago - We lived, felt down, saw sunset glow - Loved, and were loved, and now we lie in - in Flanders FieldsJohn Mc Crea